o3de/o3de.org/content/docs/userguide/vegetation/random-distribution-placement.md

   mask for &ALYlong; dynamic vegetation. '
 title: Random Placement Using the Vegetation Distribution Filter
 ---
-# Random Placement Using the Vegetation Distribution Filter<a name="vegetation-random-distribution-placement"></a>
+# Random Placement Using the Vegetation Distribution Filter {#vegetation-random-distribution-placement}

 The **Vegetation Distribution Filter** component creates the look of random placement by limiting the amount of vegetation that the **Vegetation Layer Spawner** component produces\.

 Before completing the following procedure, you must have the following:
 + At least one asset defined in your vegetation layer\.
 + An entity that contains a gradient component\.
-For instructions, see [Creating a Gradient Entity](/docs/userguide/vegetation/random-distribution-selection.md#create-gradient-entity)\.
+For instructions, see [Creating a Gradient Entity](/docs/userguide/vegetation/random-distribution-selection#create-gradient-entity)\.

 **To create random distribution**